spdx/license-list-XML/CONTRIBUTING.md

 # Getting started
 Below are some ways you can get started participating and contributing!

-* Commenting on new license requests: Once you have familiarized yourself with the [License inclusion principles](DOCS/license-inclusion-principles.md), comment on new license requests as to whether you think the license should be included on the SPDX License List
+* Commenting on new license requests: Once you have familiarized yourself with the [License inclusion principles](DOCS/license-inclusion-principles.md), comment on new license requests as to whether you think the license should be included on the SPDX License List in any issue labeled ["new license/exception request"](https://github.com/spdx/license-list-XML/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+license%2Fexception+request%22+-label%3A%22new+license%2Fexception%3A+Accepted%22)

 * Make suggestions to improvement for documentation: Newcomers have a great perspective as to the effectiveness of documentation!
 You can make suggestions via an issue, if you want to discuss the changes or if there is something specific that could be updated, then create a PR